Document revision history

 This will allow errors to be displayed while suppressing the login banners of remote systems.
 This can be set selectively per remote system.

-Please check the end of the Use KeepAlive to prevent VLAN firewall inactivity time-out section for setting the ownership and permissions on ~/.ssh/config.
+Please check the end of the Use KeepAlive to prevent VLAN firewall inactivity time-out section for setting the ownership of ~/.ssh/config.

 A.14.
 Suspend, shutdown, and restart issues